Yubico/java-webauthn-server/doc/releasing.md

  1. Make sure release notes in `NEWS` are up to date.

- 2. Make a no-fast-forward merge from the last release to the commit to be released:
+ 2. Make a no-fast-forward merge from the last (non release candidate) release to the commit to be released:

     ```
     $ git checkout 1.3.0